Defense: Supervisors, not workers, decided on abuse reports

 EXTON, Pa.
-(AP) - An attorney representing one of two former workers accused of encouraging rather than reporting a fight at a center for young people with developmental and behavior disorders is alleging that employees were encouraged to let supervisors decide whether to report problems.
+(AP) - An attorney representing one of two workers accused of encouraging rather than reporting a fight at a center for young people with developmental and behavior disorders is alleging problems with the culture of the institution.

 Twenty-five-year-old Anthony Merrick of Coatesville and 24-year-old Rayne Portela of Glenside are charged with failure to report, child endangerment and conspiracy in connection with the July incident at the Devereux Kanner Center in West Whiteland Township.
+Authorities said surveillance video shows them watching two children, ages 12 and 13, fighting with each other, encouraging them to continue, and the male defendant recording the fight on his cellphone and sharing it with the female defendant through Snapchat.

-Portela’s attorney, Evan Kelly, said Sunday that she had been employed there for about three months.
-He alleges that supervisors encouraged employees to go to them before reporting suspected abuse, and the supervisor would then decide whether the matter would be reported.
-A Deveraux official didn’t immediately respond to a message seeking comment.
+Portela’s attorney, Evan Kelly, said Sunday she had been employed there for about three months at the time of the fight.
+He said the defense intends to show an alleged culture at Devereux in which supervisors encouraged employees to go to them before reporting suspected abuse, and the supervisor would then decide whether the matter would be reported.

+A Deveraux official didn’t immediately respond to an email seeking comment.
+Officials earlier said they were cooperating with law enforcement and staff members receive “comprehensive training” as well as “re-trainings on safe and effective practices that support our philosophy of care.”

+The defendants are no longer employed by the center.
+Court documents don’t list an attorney for Merrick and a listed number for him couldn’t be found.

 Copyright © 2018 The Washington Times, LLC.